 Interviews can be carried out in 2 ways, namely; in-person interviews and telephonic interviews.
 An in-person interview requires an interviewer or a group of interviewers to ask questions from the interviewee in a face-to-face fashion.

 It can be direct or indirect, structured or structure, focused or unfocused, etc. Some of the tools used in carrying out in-person interviews include a notepad or recording device to take note of the conversation—very important due to human forgetful nature.

-Telephonic interviews, on the other hand, are carried out over the phone through ordinary voice call or video calls.
+On the other hand, telephonic interviews are carried out over the phone through ordinary voice calls or video calls.
 The 2 parties involved may decide to use video calls like Skype to carry out interviews.